 Location and Installation Considerations

 These units are most often required to be used with pot washing sinks and dishwashers.
 They should be installed as close to the source of the water as possible so that pipes leading to the trap do not get clogged.
 There are options when it comes to installing these.
 They can be installed on the floor, partially recessed into the floor, or fully recessed with the top surface flush to the ground.
+The physical possibilities and limitations of your kitchen will dictate which of these will best suit your needs.

 Since they must be accessible for emptying and servicing, overhead clearance is a concern, especially since many of them are installed in tight spaces like under sinks.
 Some require as little as five inches of clearance, but many can require upwards of two feet of clear space above so they can be properly maintained.
 Some municipalities require greater clearance.
 Be sure you understand the manufacturer's guidelines and your local laws before determining the placement of your unit.